-- The bill is called "The American Clean Energy and Security Act of 2009" (ACES) - The bill has been passed by the House. - The senate will complete its bill by the end of September. - By 2020, the Congressional Budget Office estimates the net cost at about \$175 per household, for a total cost of \$22 billion.
+- The bill is called "The American Clean Energy and Security Act of 2009" (ACES) - The bill has been passed by the House. - The senate may debate its bill next spring. - By 2020, the Congressional Budget Office estimates the net cost at about \$175 per household, for a total cost of \$22 billion.
 The carbon credits do go to companies to produce greener power, or to pay for carbon conservation or sequestration projects like forests. - The cost per household is expected to be between \$98 and \$140 a year, if the household rebate from sale of credits is included in the bill, including about \$1,000 in rebates for energy savings appliance and household energy savings. - The alternate, a straight carbon tax, apparently would not pass in the US.